unclebob7/geekit/_posts/2019-01-01-dimensionality_reduction.md

 > This tutorial focus on the implementation of Dimensionality Reduction.

 ## Context
-Dated back to the long gone 2018, there has been a Gordian knot keeping baffling and following me into 2019:satisfied::satisfied::satisfied:
-So this reasonably becomes the very first mission to accomplish(clean up) in my 2019.
+Dated back to the long gone 2018, there has been a Gordian knot keeping baffling and following me into 2019:satisfied::satisfied::satisfied:So this reasonably becomes the very first mission to accomplish(clean up) in my 2019.

 > **So the question is as follows:**
 Before we apply **eigen-decomposition to the covariance matrix in **PCA**, we perform **mean-normalization** to the dataset, which I previously deem it a sterotypical step taken for data-processing to avoid over-fitting.However, things are not that easy.